exyi/coberec/docs/thesis/intro.md

 This thesis is organized as follows.
 In section 2 we discuss existing solutions and practices to reduce boilerplate code.
 In section 3 we describe the design of our code generation library.
-Then, we describe how is our library used and how it is implemented.
+Then, we describe how is the library used and how it is implemented.

 Next: [Approaches to Reducing Boilerplate Code](./approaches.md)